Follow TV Tropes

 • Shoot the Hostage: When Dante is using Jean as a Human Shield, Rico manages to do this despite her conditioning, as Jean had earlier made it clear they were to give their own lives if necessary to stop Dante.

-• Shout-Out: In Chapter 56 of the manga Triela finds herself having to perform emergency surgery on someone.
-While she's doing this she ties her hair back into a single ponytail, leaving long strands of hair down her front.
+• In Chapter 56 of the manga Triela finds herself having to perform backroom surgery.
+While she's doing this, she ties her hair back into a single ponytail, leaving long strands of hair down her front.
 It's also one of the few times she wears a mini-skirt.
 She ends up looking very much like a certain other girl who knows a thing or two about medicine who also happens to share the same English voice actress.

-• The Siege: The SWA barricades their headquarters when the government attempts to dissolve them.
+• The SWA barricades their headquarters when the government attempts to dissolve them.
 However, the whole matter is resolved peacefully when the soldiers refuse to fire upon Claes.

 • Snuff Film: Triela was kidnapped from her home and smuggled to Amsterdam to be part of one.
 She was almost dead when Rachelle and Hilshire rescued her.